 BCAT candidates who fail the exam on their first attempt may immediately schedule a second attempt.
-After the first re-test attempt, any additional re-test attempts require a 30-day waiting period from the previous attempt.
-Candidates may not test more often than 4 times per 12-month period.
+After the first retake attempt, any additional retake attempts require a 30-day waiting period from the previous attempt.
+Candidates may not test more than 4 times in a 12-month period.
 Exam retake fees are posted on the web site and subject to change without notice.